Zwickau

+Zwickau has historically been one of the centres of the German automotive industry.
+It is the cradle of Audi and its forerunner Horch.
+Horchwerke AG Zwickau was founded there in 1904 and was renamed to Audiwerke Zwickau AG in 1909.
+Zwickau was also the seat of VEB Sachsenring (now Sachsenring GmbH), which produced East Germany's most popular car, the Trabant, in Zwickau.
+Since 1990, there is a large Volkswagen plant in Zwickau-Mosel.

+The 167 km Zwickau Mulde River, originating in Schöneck/Vogtl. in the Western Ore Mountains, traverses the city in a south-to-north direction.
+It enters Zwickau between Zwickau-Cainsdorf and Zwickau-Bockwa, and leaves at Zwickau-Schlunzig near the Volkswagen plant, and is spanned by 17 bridges within the city.
+The Silver Road, Saxony's longest tourist route, connects Dresden with Zwickau.

-Zwickau can be reached by car via the nearby Autobahns A4 and A72, the main railway station (Zwickau Hauptbahnhof), via a public airfield which takes light aircraft, and by bike along river the Zwickau Mulde River on the so-called Mulderadweg.
+Zwickau can be reached by car via the nearby Autobahns A4 and A72, the main railway station (Zwickau Hauptbahnhof), via a public airfield which takes light aircraft, and by bike along the Zwickau Mulde River on the so-called Mulderadweg.

 History

 The region around Zwickau was settled by Sorbs as early as the 7th century AD.
 The name Zwickau is probably a Germanization of the Sorbian toponym Šwikawa, which derives from Svarozič, the Slavic Sun and fire god.
 In the 10th century, German settlers began arriving and the native Slavs were Germanized.
 A trading place known as terretorio Zcwickaw (in Medieval Latin) was mentioned in 1118.
 The settlement received a town charter in 1212, and hosted Franciscans and Cistercians during the 13th century.
 Zwickau was a free imperial city from 1290 to 1323, but was subsequently granted to the Margraviate of Meissen.
 Although regional mining began in 1316, extensive mining increased with the discovery of silver in the Schneeberg in 1470.
 Because of the silver ore deposits in the Erzgebirge, Zwickau developed in the 15th and 16th centuries and grew to be an important economic and cultural centre of Saxony.

 Its nine churches include the Gothic church of St. Mary (1451–1536), with a spire 285 ft high and a bell weighing 51 tons.
 The church contains an altar with wood carvings, eight paintings by Michael Wohlgemuth and a pietà in carved and painted wood by Peter Breuer.

 The late Gothic church of St. Catharine has an altar piece ascribed to Lucas Cranach the elder, and is remembered because Thomas Müntzer was once pastor there (1520–22).
 The city hall was begun in 1404 and rebuilt many times since.
 The municipal archives include documents dating back to the 13th century.

 Early printed books from the Middle Ages, historical documents, letters and books are kept in the City Archives (e.g. Meister Singer volumes by Hans Sachs (1494–1576)), and in the School Library founded by scholars and by the city clerk Stephan Roth during the Reformation.